 From hype to adoption: Is your maintenance program ready for the IIoT?

 You’ve read about the Internet of Things (IoT) and its subset, the Industrial Internet of Things (IIoT).
-Gartner’s recent Hype Cycle for Emerging Technologies has the IoT rising to what it calls The Peak of Inflated Expectations with an estimated 5-10 years before it reaches a Plateau of Productivity.
+Gartner’s Hype Cycle for Emerging Technologies has the IoT rising to what it calls The Peak of Inflated Expectations with an estimated 5-10 years before it reaches a Plateau of Productivity.
 Is your maintenance program ready?

 What are the potential benefits of using the IIoT for your maintenance operation?
 Advocates cite many time, labor and material-saving advantages including